The Blade could become digital-only next year

 As I have mentioned many times before, my Blade web reading app probably violates the Blade's terms of service, but the Blade's website violates human decency.

-Another belief that I have expressed here often over the past year is that I believe that local journalism will be needed and will exist in the future, but I do not believe that local newspapers will be a part of the future media landscape.
+Another belief that I have expressed here on my site often over the past year is that I believe that local journalism will be needed and will exist in the future, but I do not believe that local newspapers will be a part of the future media landscape.
 Too much archaic baggage still exists with newspapers.

 New local, digital-only media startups will surface or should surface over the next 10 years.
 But hopefully, these orgs are not funded, managed, nor controlled by Google and Facebook.